-Insurance proceeds from Jolly Sailor fire
+Significant judgements from Jolly Sailor fire

-The Group suffered a fire at the Jolly Sailor in April 2021.
-The Group is covered by an indemnity insurance policy to cover the losses incurred and reinstate the asset to its original state.
+The Company suffered a fire at the Jolly Sailor in April 2021.
+The Company is covered by an indemnity insurance policy to cover the losses incurred and reinstate the asset to its original state.
 Demolition is now complete.
-The Directors have made the decision to put plans forward for a small operating pub and shop plus two cottages to be built on the site.
+The Directors have put plans forward for a small operating pub and shop plus two cottages to be built on the site.
 The insurers have confirmed this is covered as long as it is within the original footprint of the pub.
-This has is being put to a parish committee meeting to be held in January 2024.
+Following the plans being put forward to the parish committee meeting in January 2024, ecological surveys have taken place, and the plans have progressed to Teignbridge district council the Company is awaiting the outcome.
 There is no liability to rebuild the property at the year end.
-As a result, no insurance income has been recognised as, under IAS 37, no reimbursement asset can be recognised in excess of related liability.
+As a result, no insurance income has been recognised as, under IAS 37, no reimbursement asset can be recognised in excess of related liability and the amount cannot be reliably estimated at this stage.